w4bo/AA2526-unibo-mldm/slides/02-businessunderstanding.md

 The **business understanding** phase focuses on

-1. determine the *business objectives*
+1. Determining the *business objectives*
-2. assessing the *context of the analysis*
+2. Assessing the *context of the analysis*
-3. determining and *translating objectives into data mining goals*
+3. Determining and *translating objectives into data mining goals*
-4. producing the *project plan*
+4. Producing the *project plan*

-This is essential also to understand which data should later be analyzed and how
+It is essential to understand which data should later be analyzed and how

 # <img src="./img/cs.svg" class="title-icon" /> Business Understanding: Brown Spot {background-color="#121011"}